sunpho84/SUNphi/README.md

   on how to automatize caching/scattering

-- automatic parallelization of free indices via loop fusion (done) and thread pool (easily adaptable/generalizable from Nissa)
+- automatic parallelization of free indices via loop fusion (done) and thread pool (...shoukld be easily adaptable/generalizable from Nissa)

-- automatic vectorization on the innermost component(s) (via loop fusion or splitting, and automatic deduction of the set of vector operation appliable to a given vector size... all still in my mind so far)
+- automatic vectorization on the innermost component(s) (via loop fusion or splitting, and automatic deduction of the set of vector operation appliable to a given vector size... almost all still in my mind so far)

 - fully documented with [Doxygen](www.doxygen.org), otherwise I would forget immediately the meaning of what I wrote.